vatpac-technology/sops/docs/aerodromes/classc/Edinburgh.md

 | **Edinburgh ATIS** |                      | **126.250** | **YPED_ATIS** |

 !!! note
-    Edinburgh is a [military aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
+    YPED is a [military aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
 Ensure you are familiar with the [military controller skills](../../../controller-skills/military) necessary to provide a quality service.

 ## Airspace
 ED ADC is responsible for the airspace within the Edinburgh CTR, `SFC` to `A020`.